-- Federal Loans Maximum Federal Direct loan is \$20,500 a year. - Endowed and restricted scholarships The financial aid office administers more than 150 endowed and restricted scholarship funds.
+- Federal Loans Maximum Federal Direct loan is \$20,500 a year. - Endowed and restricted scholarships In 2013-14, the aid office administered over 150 endowed and restricted scholarship funds and awarded over \$1 million to undergraduate and graduate students from these sources.
 Simply by applying for financial aid, the student will automatically be considered for endowed and restricted scholarships, using criteria specified by each donor.
 Over 75 percent of these scholarships are need-based.
 Many are designated for a specific major or professional goal; some are based on other criteria such as geography, descendency, etc.